podio-community/podio-php/sessions/index.md

 An important part of any Podio API integration is managing your authentication tokens.
 You can avoid hitting rate limits and make your integration faster by storing authentication tokens and thus avoid having to re-authenticate every time your script runs.

 ## What is a session manager
 When you setup the API client you can optionally pass in the name of a session manager.
-This should be the class name of your session manager class.
+This can be the class name of your session manager class or an instance of a session manager.
 This class handles storing and retrieving access tokens through a unified interface.
 For example if your class is called `PodioSession` you would setup your client as:

 {% highlight php startinline %}
-Podio::setup($client_id, $client_secret, array(
+$client = new PodioClient($client_id, $client_secret, array(
   "session_manager" => "PodioSession"
+));
+// alternatively you can pass in an instance of your session manager:
+$session = new PodioSession();
+$client = new PodioClient($client_id, $client_secret, array(
+  "session_manager" => $session
 ));

 if (Podio::is_authenticated()) {